 iStockphoto.com / beklaus

 In fact, Denver has the best of both worlds—urban sophistication complemented by easy access to a stunning alpine playground.
 Locals providing directions to lost tourists frequently advise, “If you get turned around, just look for the mountains and you'll know which way is west.”
 Denverites work hard in such industries as aerospace, telecommunications and energy research, but they like to play hard, too.
-A health-conscious lot, residents are reputed to be among the nation's thinnest according to a federal study.
-While prime recreational pursuits like skiing, hiking and rock climbing are a short drive away, city dwellers need not leave their own backyard to indulge in outdoor fun—they can play some golf in City Park, bike on the Platte River Greenway Trail, ride horseback in Cherry Creek State Park or fish one of the area's reservoirs.
+While recreational pursuits like skiing, hiking and rock climbing are close by, city dwellers need not leave their own backyard to indulge in outdoor fun—they can play golf in City Park, bike on the Platte River Greenway Trail, ride horses in Cherry Creek State Park or fish one of the area's reservoirs.

 Today sleek skyscrapers stand in place of the bustling frontier town of Denver City, which once lured prospectors into its saloons.
-Indeed, vestiges of the Gold Rush days remain in the refurbished Victorian storefronts of Larimer Square and in Civic Center Park, where murals honor wilderness pioneers and bronze sculptures depict such subjects as a bronco buster and a Native American.
-Just as REI's flagship store holds court for adventurists seeking the latest and greatest in technical outdoor gear, Rockmount Ranch Wear—inventors of the iconic snap-button shirt—has been tantalizing both cowboys and city folk with Western apparel since the 1940s.
+Vestiges of the Gold Rush days remain in the refurbished Victorian storefronts of Larimer Square and in Civic Center Park, where murals honor wilderness pioneers and bronze sculptures depict such subjects as a bronco buster and a Native American.

 Several chic urban pockets in addition to gracious neighborhoods have emerged from Denver's Cowtown beginnings.
-The LoDo (Lower Downtown) district, once chock-full of dilapidated warehouses and unsavory characters, has been revitalized with loft apartments, galleries, and trendy nightspots and restaurants attracting hipsters, young professionals and baby boomers alike.
+The LoDo (Lower Downtown) district, once chock-full of dilapidated warehouses, has been revitalized with loft apartments, galleries, and trendy nightspots and restaurants.
 The upscale Cherry Creek area, graced by lovely stone mansions, is a high-end retail mecca sure to inspire the savviest shoppers.
 Denverites delight in Washington Park's Victorian masterpieces and flower gardens.

-Denver also celebrates diversity in its neighborhoods, attractions and events.
+Denver also celebrates diversity.
 Far East Center is the hub of the Asian population, Hispanic culture prevails in the La Alma/Lincoln Park sector and the black community thrives in Five Points.
 The Colorado Dragon Boat Festival's Asian marketplace and Cinco de Mayo Festival's carnival are ethnic celebrations that captivate all races and religions.

 Sports fans find bliss at a variety of venues.
 Sports Authority Field at Mile High is the hallowed gridiron occupied by Denver's beloved Broncos, and Nuggets basketball sets Pepsi Center on fire.
 Coors Field, home of the Colorado Rockies baseball team, reigns proudly over LoDo and is credited with its rebirth.
 A sophisticated classical entertainment scene at the Denver Performing Arts Complex mesmerizes opera, ballet and symphony aficionados, while the metro area's robust selection of innovative restaurants and trendy clubs entertain the masses.